Common Exam Traps and Documentation Support

 Test Your Knowledge

-The provider documents history of breast cancer with no evidence of current disease or active treatment for malignancy.
+The provider documents "history of breast cancer" with no evidence of current disease and no active treatment directed at malignancy.
 What is the main coding trap?

 A